TheThingsNetwork/docs/_content/v2-preview/uno/_quickstart.md

 6. Select **Devices** from the top right menu and select your device.
 7. With the serial monitor still open, select **fields** in the **Downlink** box, enter `{ "led": true }` in the input field and click **Send**.

-    You should now see the LED turn on again and be able to verify in the logs and dashboard data monitor.
+    You should now see the LED turn on again and be able to verify in the logs and console data monitor.
 Don't forget to try `true` as well, you never know! 😉

 🙌 You have now completed the Quick Start and are able to send messages, decode, convert and validate them and respond with encoded messages.
 Go build something!